RezaSaboori/RezaSaboori/README.md

 ## 👋 Welcome to My GitHub Profile

-Hi, I'm **Reza Saboori Amleshi**, a medical professional and AI enthusiast with a strong background in artificial intelligence, machine learning, and deep learning.
+Hi, I'm **Reza**, a medical professional and AI enthusiast with a strong background in artificial intelligence, machine learning, and deep learning.
 I graduated from Kerman University of Medical Sciences, where I developed a passion for integrating technology with healthcare.

 ![AI & Medical Integration](https://via.placeholder.com/1200x400.png?text=AI+%26+Medical+Integration)